bentomhall/nih-system/spells/SpellsQ-Z.md

 A nonmagical object that isn’t being worn or carried also takes the damage if it’s in the spell’s area.

-**_Overcast._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.
+**_Overcast._** When you cast this spell using more than 3 AET, the damage increases by 1d8 for every 2 additional AET spent.

 ##### Shield

 **Cost:** 2 AET

-**Casting Time:** 1 reaction, which you take when you are hit by an attack or targeted by the _magic missile_ spell
+**Casting Time:** 1 action

 **Range:** Self

 **Components:** V, S

-**Duration:** 1 round
+**Duration:** 10 minutes

 An invisible barrier of magical force appears and protects you.
-Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from _magic missile_.
+For the duration, you take no damage from _magic missile_.
+Additionally, you can take the Deflect action as if you were wearing a shield, spending AET instead of STA to do so.

 ##### Shield of Faith